AY2324S1-CS2103T-T09-1/tp/docs/UserGuide.md

 * A contact can have any number of tags
-* A contact must have mandatory fields name, phone number, email and address
+* A contact must have the following mandatory fields: name, phone number, email and address
 * Email should be in the appropriate (@xxx.com) format
 * Phone number should be in appropriate (8-digit numeric) format
 * Only tags from tags list can be used for tagging a contact